adammaj1/Mandelbrot-Sets-Alternate-Parameter-Planes/README.md

 c = k + 1/p

-so this transformation consist of 2
+so this transformation consist of 2 transformations:
 * translation by k
 * the inversion with respect to the unit circle centered at zero